purpleteam-labs/purpleteam/README.md

 # Will print where purpleteam is located.
 # You will need this to configure it if you choose to install globally.
 ```

+As mentioned under the [Clone](#clone-the-git-repository) section, another option for a system wide install is to use `npm link`.

 # Configure